Estimated Read Time: 6 minutes

 Xylitol is an artificial sweetener, which is often used in sugar-free products or low-fat products.
 It replaces the use of sucrose (sugar), and it’s just as sweet.
 It can be found in foods you might not expect such as peanut butters, as well as the obvious sugary snacks.
-It’s always worth checking labels of baked goods, condiments, sugar-free candy and cereals.
+It’s always worth checking labels of baked goods, condiments (especially items like peanut butter!), and cereals.

 If your dog digests xylitol there is a risk that their blood sugar will drop which is not a good thing.
-In extreme instances, this can lead to Hypoglycaemia (low blood sugar) causing loss of consciousness and sometimes even death.
-Visible symptoms of hHypoglycaemia include first vomiting, and then trembling, lethargy, seizures and they may seem uncoordinated.
+In extreme instances, this can lead to hypoglycaemia (low blood sugar) causing loss of consciousness and sometimes even death.
+Visible symptoms of hypoglycaemia include first vomiting, and then trembling, lethargy, seizures and they may seem uncoordinated.

 In serious circumstances, the ingestion of xylitol could cause necrosis (liver damage), where a huge number of liver cells abruptly die.
 This often has fatal results.
 The smaller your dog, the less xylitol it needs to consume in order for it to have dangerous implications.